CuberQAQ/zepp-transfer-file/readme.md

 Some api were not tested.
 I don't know whether it could work correctly.

+**This repo is for ZeppOS device，not app-side**. see [CuberQAQ/zepp-fs-side: Polyfill of transferFile API for ZeppOS 1.0/2.0/2.1 app-side](https://github.com/CuberQAQ/zepp-transfer-file-side) for app-side polyfill.

 ## 1. Install

 Use Command `npm i @cuberqaq/transfer-file --save` to install transfer-file in your ZeppOS Miniapp project.